 Much like driving schools or dirt bikes, if you are on private land you can do basically whatever you’d like.
 You could also still be prosecuted if you caused an accident or let someone else injure themselves or others.

 A grocery store car park has public access and you probably wouldn’t get permission.
 So wheelies and burnouts on an unrestricted E-Bike after dark at Walmart is a no-no. Public lands include National and State parks, beaches, and cycle paths.

 You can also build or buy your own E-Bike and register it as a moped or motorbike where you live.
 There’s often nothing in law to say motorbikes need to use gas.
-As long as it meets roadworthiness, you register and get plate, and have the right license – ride on.
+As long as it meets roadworthiness, you register and get plates, and have the right license – ride on.

 Where Can I Ride An Electric Bike At 28 MPH?

 Some states are different.
-For example New York has a 25 mph top speed for their Class 3 E-Bikes.
+For example, New York has a 25 mph top speed for their Class 3 E-Bikes.
 Washington D.C. only allows Class 1 and 2 E-bikes so 20 mph is their top speed.
 Check E-Bike Laws where you live

 Why Are Electric Bikes Limited to 15 / 20 / 28 MPH?

 The justifications for why Electric Bikes are limited to certain speeds aren’t exactly clear.
 In Europe, the standard for the lower level is 15.5 mph whereas in most of the US it’s 20 mph.
 For the next level, it’s 28 mph – not just 30 mph is the standard.
 Both feel a bit off.